donut-party/donut-docs-site/content/docs/system/tutorial/02-implementing-behavior-with-signal-handlers.md

 combo is an easy, lightweight way to create a background process in your system, and using an atom like `poll-data` is one way to convey your component's state to other parts of the system.
-(In a later chapter you'll see examples of how components can refer to each other so that one can component can make use of the data/objects/results provided by another component.)
+(In a later chapter you'll see examples of how components can refer to each other so that one component can make use of the data/objects/results provided by another component.)

 Both the future we create and the `poll-data` atom are returned by the